Filipino Student Society of the University of Sydney

 Bringing the Filipino Spirit to Sydney

-Since its inception in 2017, the executives at FSS USYD have always had the values of Pakikisama, Pagsusulong, and Pagtataguyod in organizing its events and showcasing itself as a strong community of Filipinos in Australia embodying the Filipino spirit.
+Since its inception in 2017, the executives at the Filipino Student Society of the University of Sydney (FSSUSYD) have always had the values of Pakikisama, Pagsusulong, and Pagtataguyod in organizing its events and showcasing itself as a strong community of Filipinos in Australia embodying the Filipino spirit.
 Naturally, this mission and spirit would also be driven throughout the club's visual paraphernalia and online presence.

 Prior to 2021, FSSUSYD struggled to develop an official and consistent branding identity.
-As a result, its former creative director fully realized and developed its creative direction in 2022, leading to the development of the FSSUSYD brand guidelines.
+As a result, its former creative director, Beng Paderanga, fully realized and developed its creative direction in 2022, leading to the development of the FSSUSYD brand guidelines.

 Development